danielkov/restponse/README.md

 Finally if you want to add fields that only apply to specific statuses, you can do so by giving an object that has the specific key for the request.

-It is advised to provide at least an empty string to all the status codes.

 ```js
 const restponse = new Restponse({